-To send a host job to a particular output bin, insert an output command on the first line (line 1, position 1) of the document/report.
-The output command consists of the "logical not" (\neg) or the "caret" (^) symbol followed by a capital letter "O" (for Output) and two digits designating the destination bin.
-The two-digit number corresponds to the printer's PCL command for the particular output bin.
+To send a host job to a particular output bin, insert an I-O output command on the first line (line 1, position 1) of the document/report.
+The I-O output command consists of the "logical not" (¬) or the "caret" (^) symbol followed by a capital letter "O" (for Output) and two digits designating the destination bin.
+The two-digit number corresponds to the printer's PCL command for the particular output bin as assigned by the printer manufacturer.

-Once an output bin is selected, all host print jobs will be directed to that output bin.
-To send host print jobs to another output bin, insert a second command. ¬O00 causes the printer server to not send any output instructions to the printer.
+Once an output bin is selected, all host print jobs will be directed to that output bin until a second.
+I-O command is sent to the printer.. ¬O00 stops the print server from sending any output instructions to the printer.
 All print jobs will be directed to the output bin set through the printer's operator panel.

-The output commands are as follows:
+The I-O output commands are as follows:

 Command Description PCL Command

-$\neg O00$ Automatic Selection ESC%I0G
+¬O00 Automatic Selection ESC%I0G

 ¬O01 Selects output bin #1 ESC%I1G

 ¬O02 Selects output bin #2 ESC%I2G

 ¬O03 Selects output bin #3 ESC%I3G

-¬O04 Selects output bin #4 ESC%I4G
+¬О04 Selects output bin #4 ESC%I4G

 ¬O05 Selects output bin #5 ESC%I5G

 ¬O06 to 99 Selects output bin #6 to 99 (Not yet assigned)